Semidefinite block-matrix relaxations for computing quantum correlations: Discussion

 \subsection{Outlook}

-The above discussion also underline that the convergence properties of the SDP relaxation methodology cannot be addressed in general, but should instead be considered on a more problems-specific basis.
-This follows from the fact that its application to different problems sometimes yields converging relaxations (e.g.~the NPA hierarchy) and sometimes not (e.g.~the dimension-restricted quantum correlation hierarchy).
-Understanding the convergence properties in more detail is an avenue for future work.
+The above discussion also underlines that the convergence properties of the SDP relaxation methodology cannot be addressed in general, but should instead be considered on a more problem-specific basis.
+Notably, it cannot only be addressed on the level of the map $\Theta$, because many different quantum correlation problems may be associated to the same $\Theta$ but their convergence may be decided by the problem-specific constraints and how the specific SDP relaxation is designed.
+Understanding the convergence properties in detail is an avenue for future work.

 We believe the proposed methodology for tailoring SDP relaxations to quantum correlation problems has applications well-beyond the five different problems discussed explicitly in this article.
 For example, the method may be potentially useful for benchmarking protocols in various forms of quantum key distribution and quantum random number generation, where it may be able to systematically take relevant physical imperfections into account (see e.g.~\cite{Woodhead2013, Margarida2020}).
 Another potential direction is the falsification of alternative physical models for quantum devices, for example projective models for measurements \cite{Oszmaniec2017} or superposition-free models for quantum states \cite{Cobucci2026}.
 More generally, these methods may find applications outside of physical science, in problems concerning non-commutative polynomial optimisation.